Brussels Sprouts Salad Recipe with Apple and Goat Cheese

 Brussels Sprouts Salad

 - Trim ends of Brussels sprouts.
 Cut each one in half, and place flat side down on cutting board.
-Thinly slice across the sprout so that you have.
+Thinly slice across each sprout.

 - Thinly slice apples and toast walnuts.
 Toss together in a bowl with olive oil, salt, and miso-mustard dressing.
 Crumble goat cheese on top.